Atharv-16/char-level-text-generation-using-LSTM/README.md

 ...Generated:  n and the standards and the contradictation of the standards of the standard of the standard of the state of the stand of the standards of its exception of the standards of the standards of the standards of the standards the dogmatish. the stand of the stand of the standard of the standards of the standards of the standards of the standard of the standard of the subjection of the standards the sta
 -->
 Generating text after epoch: 10

+...Generating with seed: "preface   supposing that truth is a woma"

+Generated:
-...Generating with seed: "preface   supposing that truth is a woma" ...Generated:  n and the reasons as the stands itself as a problem of pression and habits are the fear of the scientific more power, the sensunas, and in the good curiosity are the midst and standard and its ensuncient the streat a present that the self standards of the intention that the right to the thing of the absolute as the former that the essential fact that all the speaking powers and the intention is th
+>n and the reasons as the stands itself as a problem of pression and habits are the fear of the scientific more power, the sensunas, and in the good curiosity are the midst and standard and its ensuncient the streat a present that the self standards of the intention that the right to the thing of the absolute as the former that the essential fact that all the speaking powers and the intention is th
 <!--
 ...Temperature: 1.0
 ...Generating with seed: "preface   supposing that truth is a woma"